Sam-superlab/IBDP-Chemistry-Notes-/README.md

 ## Join us
-If anyone wants to join this project of IBDP course notes please contact me by the email: 3207340653@qq.com
+If you want to join this project of IBDP course notes please contact me by the email: 3207340653@qq.com